 If you have relevant postgraduate qualifications, you can apply for credit exemption from some courses.
 Normally, not more than 25% of the required number of credits for the MATESOL award can be exempted.

 This is a self-funded programme.
 The tuition fee for the September 2024/25 cohort will be HK$136,000 for the whole programme, which is provisional and subject to adjustment.
 Tuition fees paid are normally not refundable or transferable.

 Non-local degrees are accepted provided that they are of a level equivalent to a recognised local degree.
 The University will assess applicants' non-local qualifications on an individual basis.

 Can you tell me the definition of "non-local applicants"?
 Will non-local applicants be accepted into the programme?

 If you are required to obtain a student visa / entry permit issued by the Director of Immigration in order to study in Hong Kong, you are regarded as a non-local applicant.
 Please be assured that indication of residence status does not form a criterion for selection.
 We welcome non-local applicants to apply for our MATESOL programme and, to allow sufficient time for visa application, you are advised to apply as early as possible.

 This is a self-funded programme.
 Local and non-local applicants pay the same level of tuition fee.

-Yes, both local and non-local students can apply for campus accommodation after programme registration.
+Yes, non-local students can apply for campus accommodation after programme registration.
 Approval is subject to availability of places.